August Busch IV: Helicopter incident

-On July 10, 2017 Busch was arrested in Swansea, Illinois after police alleged he tried to fly a helicopter containing 4 guns and 8 dogs while intoxicated.
-According to Swansea police, officers were called around 8:15pm when Busch IV appeared to be trying to take off in his helicopter while intoxicated.
+On July 10, 2017 Busch was arrested in Swansea, Illinois after he allegedly tried to fly while intoxicated a helicopter containing 4 guns and 8 dogs.
+According to Swansea police, officers were called around 8:15pm when Busch IV appeared to be trying to take off in his helicopter.
 He was twice administered a breathalyzer and twice blew a 0.000.
-He was taken to a local hospital for blood and urine samples after officers conducted field sobriety tests, most of which Busch IV passed.
+He was taken to a local hospital for blood and urine samples.
 Officers believed he may have been under the influence of prescription drugs.
 Blood tests later came back clean, according to the St. Clair County State's Attorney.